jtl5770/goleds/README.md

 A couple of "producers" are supplied with the software (see the directory named accordingly) - these control different ways to illuminate the stripes.
-As far as the producers are concerned, there is only one continuous stripe, regardless of how many LED segments (real or "virtual" ones) are configured for the system.
-In the example above, the producers see a LED stripe of 165 LEDs (index 0 - 164) that can be illuminated and colored independently.
+As far as the producers are concerned, there is only one continuous stripe, regardless of how many LED segments are configured for the system.
+In the example above, the producers see a LED stripe of 165 LEDs (index 0 - 164) that can be illuminated and colored independently (but only does mapped to a LED segment will be visible).

 The most important producer is the `sensorledproducer` - each sensor is linked to one instance of those.
 It reacts to a sensor trigger by